Speak (2004 film): Plot

-The restoration of Melinda's confidence progresses at a painfully slow rate, with some help from Dave and her art teacher, Mr. Freeman.
-Her former best friend, Rachel Bruin, starts dating Andy, and Melinda fears that Rachel will suffer the same fate as she did.
-Melinda meets Rachel at the library and tells her the truth about what happened at the party by writing it on paper.
-Rachel first refuses to believe, thinking that Melinda is lying out of jealousy and calls her "sick", but comes to realize the truth by confronting Andy who had spoken Melinda's name earlier (despite claiming to have never met any of Rachel's friends before).
-Rachel then avoids Andy out of anger for his lies and for fear of getting raped by him, telling other people of what happened at the party all the while.
+Over the year, the restoration of Melinda's confidence progresses at a slow rate, with some help from Dave and her art teacher, Mr. Freeman.
+When her former best friend, Rachel Bruin starts dating Andy, Melinda fears that Rachel will be assaulted as well.
+Melinda meets Rachel at the library and reveals, by writing it on a piece of paper, that Andy raped her.
+Rachel initially refuses to believe Melinda, thinking that Melinda is lying out of jealousy.
+However, Rachel soon realizes the truth when confronting Andy; who mentions Melinda's name, despite supposedly never meeting any of Rachel's friends before.
+Seeing Andy's lies and misogyny, Rachel leaves him and spreads the truth of Melinda's assault to the other students.

-Exposed as a rapist and a liar, Andy retaliates against Melinda, cornering her; he tries to force her to tell everybody at school that the incident is false and attempts to rape her again.
-Melinda struggles and throws a bottle of turpentine at his face, blinding him, and overpowers him after holding a shard of glass from a broken mirror to his neck, threatening to kill him.
-They are found by Melinda's distanced friend Nicole who, along with other girls from her field hockey team, help Melinda trap a now-helpless Andy to prevent further attack.
-The altercation removes any doubt about what happened at the house party, and the girls who restrain him are outraged by it and tempted to beat him with their sticks out of spite.
+Exposed as a rapist and a liar, an enraged Andy soon corners and threatens Melinda in a custodian closet.
+Andy demands Melinda take back her accusation, but Melinda overpowers him, blinding him with turpentine and holding a shard of glass from a broken mirror to his neck, threatening to kill him.
+They are found by Melinda's distant friend Nicole, as well as other girls from her field hockey team, and the altercation removes any doubt about what happened at the house party.
+The girls help restrain a now-helpless Andy, as Melinda leaves.
 Mr. Neck sees Melinda walking away from the scene and asks what was going on, but Melinda doesn't respond.